dequelabs/axe-test-fixtures/README.md

 ## Tests

 Using the fixtures, the following tests should be applied to the project (code written using a JavaScript Selenium-like framework).
+For testing axe.run "legacy" code path, any axe-core version prior to 4.3.0 will work.

 ```js
 const axeSource = fs.readFileSync('axe-core@4.3.2.js', 'utf8');